4-8-8-4

 A 4-8-8-4 in the Whyte notation for the classification of steam locomotives by wheel arrangement, is a locomotive with a four-wheel leading truck, two sets of eight driving wheels, and a four-wheel trailing truck.
-Only one model of locomotives has ever used this configuration, and that is commonly known as "Union Pacific Big Boys" after the railroad that operated them.
+Only one model of locomotives has ever used this wheel configuration, and that is commonly known as "Union Pacific Big Boys" after the railroad that operated them.